spsforks/QB64-Wiki/CSRLIN.md

 ## Example(s)

+## Example(s)
-*Example:* A semicolon stops the print cursor immediately after the print.
+ A semicolon stops the print cursor immediately after the print.

 ```vb